Texas LLC: how to start an LLC in Texas

 Every Texas LLC must maintain a registered agent who:

-- Has a physical address in Texas (not a P.O.
-Box)
+- Must have a physical address in Texas (P.O. boxes are not acceptable)

-- Is available during normal business hours to receive legal documents
+- Must be available during normal business hours to receive legal documents

 Filing Requirements

-To form a Texas LLC, you must file a Certificate of Formation with the Texas Secretary of State.
+The primary filing requirement is submitting a Certificate of Formation to the Texas Secretary of State.
 This document must include:

 - LLC name and any assumed names